ryanmittelstadt/supersonic-cone-flow-analysis/README.md

-# Technical Walk-through: Supersonic Conical Flow Simulation

-## 1. Description
+# 1. Description

 I chose this project to move beyond the 2D simplifications of oblique shock theory and explore the 3D complexities of conical flow.
 In supersonic flight, the flow field behind a conical shock is significantly different from that of a wedge, as the streamlines must compress further to follow the body's surface.
-My goal was to utilize numerical integration to understand how local flow properties—like Mach number and thermodynamic ratios—adjust between the shock wave and the cone surface.
+My goal was to utilize numerical integration to understand how local flow properties (like Mach number and thermodynamic ratios) adjust between the shock wave and the cone surface.
 <br />

 * **The Problem:** Simulate supersonic flow at Mach 5 past a cone with a $12^{\circ}$ shock wave angle.